noodlehaus/dispatch/README.md

 ```

 ## PUT Requests and JSON Requests
 In cases where you're handling PUT requests or JSON posts and you need access to the raw http request body contents, you can use `request_body()` for this.
-The `request_body()` function will return an associative array containing the body's `content-type`, `content-length`, `content-parsed` and `content-raw`.
+The `request_body()` function will return an associative array containing the body's `type`, `length`, `parsed` and `raw`.

 The `request_body()` function accepts an optional parameter, which should be a `callable` that takes three arguments - content type, length and raw data.
-This callable will be treated as the parser for the data and whatever it returns will be used by `request_body()` as the value for `content-parsed`.
+This callable will be treated as the parser for the data and whatever it returns will be used by `request_body()` as the value for `parsed`.

 ```php
 <?php